|Teach Yourself Environmental Home Inspecting|

 Valuable teaching websites for microscope use:

-Now that you have your microscope, if you haven’t already clicked on the link below to learn the parts of a microscope and how to operate it, do it now.
-We’ll be reviewing some of this below as we apply the information to our task, but it would be good for you to get the overview first.
-This is a website for science teachers.
+Now that you have your microscope, if you haven’t already looked at How to Use the Microscope to learn the parts of a microscope and how to operate it, do so now.
+We'll be reviewing some of this below as we apply the information to our task, but it would be good for you to get the overview first.
+That page is from The Biology Corner, a website for science teachers.

-In the Tape Testing for Mold topic LINK****, we’ll be talking about how and where to tape sample, but meanwhile, let’s get the background work done for looking at a slide under the microscope.
+In the Tape Testing for Mold topic, we’ll be talking about how and where to tape sample, but meanwhile, let’s get the background work done for looking at a slide under the microscope.

 Setting up a microscope slide

 Microscope slides are 3”x 1” pieces of clear glass.
 They are available for around $5/box on Amazon.
 It doesn’t matter if you get them with or without a frosted end.
 You’re not going to be writing on the frosted end and permanently storing the slide.

 If you were looking at a tape sample under the microscope, you’d first put the tape on a microscope slide.